Antisocial and threatening behaviour

 If you're being disturbed by noise

 You can report noise disturbances to our noise and nuisance team any time of the day either online or by calling 020 7525 5777 (find out about call charges).
-They will visit you to assess the problem and take steps to deal with it.
+They'll visit you to assess the problem and take steps to deal with it.

-You will be contacted within 24 hours if you report:
+You will be contacted the next working day if you report: